MOHAN1665/Titanic_Survival_Prediction/README.md

 4. **Start the Flask Application**

 - Open Titanic_Survival_Prediction.ipynb in Jupyter Notebook.
 - Run the cells to train the model and start the Flask application.
 - The notebook integrates ngrok to expose the Flask app with a public URL.

 ## Running the Application
-Execute the notebook cells to train the model and run the Flask app.
+- Execute the notebook cells to train the model and run the Flask app.
-The notebook will display a public URL from ngrok where you can access the web application.
+- The notebook will display a public URL from ngrok where you can access the web application.

 ## Accessing the Application
 Open the provided ngrok URL in your web browser to interact with the Titanic survival prediction app.

 ## Technologies Used
-Jupyter Notebook
+- Jupyter Notebook
-Flask (for web application)
+- Flask (for web application)
-scikit-learn (for machine learning) pandas (for data manipulation) ngrok (for exposing the local server)
+- scikit-learn (for machine learning)
+- pandas (for data manipulation)
+-ngrok (for exposing the local server)

 ## Notes
-The Flask application and model training are integrated within the Jupyter Notebook for ease of use.
+- The Flask application and model training are integrated within the Jupyter Notebook for ease of use.
-Ensure you have a stable internet connection for ngrok to work properly.
+- Ensure you have a stable internet connection for ngrok to work properly.

 ## Example Outputs